U.S., Amex duel at antitrust trial over credit card fees

 Conrath of the Justice Department said Monday that the evidence presented at trial will show that if not for Amex’s “anti-steering” rules, merchants would use strategies to reward consumers to use lower-cost credit cards like giving them free upgrades for certain services or price reductions.
 He also said that credit card companies would compete on price.

-Discover Financial Services (DFS.N), Conrath said, tried to offer merchants lower processing fees but the strategy failed because of Amex’s rules.
+Discover Financial Services, Conrath said, tried to offer merchants lower processing fees but the strategy failed because of Amex’s rules.